mfuu/sortable-dnd/README.md

   easing: '', // Easing for animation
   animation: 150, // Animation speed moving items when sorting
-  chosenClass: '', // Class name for the dragging item
+  chosenClass: '', // Class name for the chosen item
   selectedClass: '', // The class of the element when it is selected, it is usually used when multiple drag
   ghostStyle: {}, // The style of the mask element when dragging
   ghostClass: '', // The class of the mask element when dragging